What compound bow do you choose?

 The XForce Range of bows use different limb weights to eliminate Cam lean.
 PSE has such a large range of bows it is hard choosing what one to buy.

-PSE Micro Burner - The biggest selling kids and ladies bow on the market.
-10" draw length adjustment.
+PSE Micro Burner XT - The biggest selling kids and ladies bow on the market.
+11-28"" draw length adjustment.
 This is not a plastic bow like some.
-This is a solid bow with no problems
+This is a solid bow with no problems.
+In 2014 PSE have made the Micro Burner more adjustable in poundage by allowing adjustments in string and cables.
+At $300 it is the cheapest and highest performance kids bow on the market.

 Adult Mid Range ($600-$800)

-High Country - Pro Speed Pro - What is there not to like - Solid wall, super light, really fast, really quiet, easy to work on, roatating module, roller cable slide.
+High Country X10 - What is there not to like - Solid wall, super light, really fast, really quiet, easy to work on, roatating module, roller cable slide.
+This is a bullet proof bow which is easy to shoot.

 Target (bows sorted by price)